IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 It all starts with the data.
 The data come from the Global Historical Climatology Network, which is [available in BigQuery][ghcn-d] for public use.
-Steps 1 and 2 in the list above are covered by the following query:
+Steps 1 and 2 in the list above are covered by the [following query][data.sql]:

 ```sql
 WITH